EmbroidePy/pyembroidery/README.md

     * Middle level commands will be helpful and converted to low-level commands during writing events.
     * These will often be context sensitive converting to slightly different low level commands depending on intended writer, or encoder settings.
 * High level commands: Conversion of shapes and fills into useful structures, patterning within stitches, modifiers of structures.
-    * High level commands will not exist.
+    * High level commands will not exist within this project.

 Other reasonable elements:
 * Higher level objects like .PES or .THR containing shapes are currently ignored in favor of reading raw stitches.
 However, loading such things would be less lossy and thus within the scope of the project.